Skip to content

 Finally, OpenPhone’s automatic call recording and call summaries and transcripts help your team gather context on customer conversations faster.
 There’s no need to manually review your calls anymore, which means your team will always be on the same page.

 Google Voice for personal use offers one phone number per account.
-Google Voice for Business isn’t much better since you only get one phone number per account (and no toll-free numbers at all).
+Google Voice for Business offers plans with multiple user and number support (but there are no toll-free numbers).

 OpenPhone lets you have as many phone numbers as your team needs.
 Each user in your OpenPhone workspace is assigned a unique number.
 Choose from local US or Canadian numbers, North American toll-free numbers, or your own vanity number.
 Unlike other VoIP providers, we don’t charge you extra for toll-free number minutes you use for calls to your US and Canadian numbers.